krolow/cv/README.md

 #### Software Engineer / Project Leader - Cake Development Corporation (February 2013 - September 2013)

-I've been working as a CakePHP developer and project leader for a variant of different customers and kind of projects, always looking for to apply the best practices in order to archive the feature requests from customers.
+I've worked as a CakePHP developer and project leader for a variant of different customers and kind of projects, always looking for to apply the best practices in order to archive the feature requests from customers.

 * Open Source contributions
 * Code Reviews